cdnjs/static-website/README.md

 `SITE_HOST` environment variable must be set and should be the canonical base for where the site will be hosted.
 In production for us, this is set to `https://cdnjs.com/`.

+### Google Analytics

+To enable Google Analytics for a deployment of the site, you should set the `GA_ID` environment variable.
+This should be set to the unique Google Analytics ID for your property, in the form `UA-xxxxxxxxx-x`.

+Google Analytics is bundled with the site using the `@nuxtjs/google-analytics` module.
+If the environment variable is not specified, Google Analytics will not be bundled with the deployment.

 ### Sentry Error Logging

 To enable basic Sentry error logging, the `SENTRY_DSN` environment variable must be set with a valid